uvicmakerlab/LongNowOfUlysses/English507/Logs/christieLog.md

 #Mar24
 ##Status update
 * Deploying map layers as items does not work in Neatline (since the scale of the images isn't fixed).
-Map layers that exist as records become very large (larger than Dublin, itself) when the use zooms out of the map.
+Map layers that exist as records become very large (larger than Dublin, itself) when the user zooms out of the map.
 * If we want to work with Neatline, then we must use the Neatline Maps plugin.
 I began work with this today.

 ##Worked on georeferencing historical maps